To Launch or not to Launch?

 Transitioning to Adobe Launch

 I’m still in the process of fully switching over to Adobe Launch, but I’ve been very impressed by what I’ve seen thus far.
 Making this type of transition is tough, but well worth the change.
 Having a tag governance solution like ObservePoint has made a big difference as well—their audits makes discovering and documenting tags much easier.
-You can try a sample audit of your website to see how it works.
+You can try a free 14 day trial to see how it works.

 About the AuthorLinkedIn More Content by Marten vanZwietering